 - Understand your ideal customer profile: What kind of customer profile will fit my intended products/services?
 How can I leverage my customers’ needs to deliver value?

 - Research your niche industry: What are the current industry projections?
 Is the industry struggling or there is potential for current and future growth?
 How will a new business fare in the industry?
 What are the long term chances of survival in the industry?

 - Make projections: Make projections.
 You need to have an informed guess about the market strength to initially attract numbers.
 By so doing, you are able to plan adequately.

 - Make use of Data: You can further make informed decisions by making use of verifiable data as much as possible.
 Having determined your niche industry, you can make time to get as much information as possible about it.
-Information such as how to stand out with not just the products/services your business offers but also how your business is perceived different from other competing businesses.
-Also knowing how to avoid pitfalls, been able to determine potential customers needs etc. The more verifiable data you are able to avail yourself of, the better for your business plan.
+Information such as how to stand out with not just the products/services your business offers but also how your business is perceived differently from other competing businesses.
+Also knowing how to avoid pitfalls, being able to determine potential customers’ needs, etc. The more verifiable data you are able to avail yourself of, the better for your business plan.

 So there you have it, all the necessary ingredients you will need to help you form a well-structured business plan.
 Why wait?
 You can definitely start now.
 Be on your way, set out to set up that business, learning and achieve phenomenal growth while at it too.